RealTimeLogic/LSP-Examples/Sparkplug/README.md

 }
 ```

-Notice the extra "value" element inserted into the metric by the Protobuf decoder.
+Notice the extra `value` element inserted into the metric by the Protobuf decoder.
 This element simplifies reading received metrics as you can access the boolean_value without needing to specify the type name.
-The following prints 'true' by accessing the member `metric.boolean_value` as follows: `print(metric[metric.value])`.
+The following prints `true` by accessing the member `metric.boolean_value` as follows: `print(metric[metric.value])`.
 This works since Lua table elements can be accessed as `table.membername` or as `table["membername"]` -- e.g.  `metric["boolean_value"]`.

 ## The Sparkplug Lua API